The Atlanta Music Project Mission and History

 The Atlanta Music Project provides for each of its students: an instrument, classes, world-class Teaching Artists and numerous performance opportunities.
 AMP classes include orchestra, choir, musicianship, ear training, music theory, African drum and dance and group lessons in the following instruments: violin, viola, cello, bass, flute, clarinet, trumpet, trombone, voice, piano and guitar.

-AMP currently serves 200 students weekly with programming divided into 3 branches:
+AMP currently serves 300 students with programming divided into 3 branches:

 AMP Academy: advanced musical training for AMP’s most talented and dedicated students